Create caring communities and help people get more out of life.

 - Activation Assistant, Valleyview Home for the Aged

-As a Waterloo Recreation Therapy graduate, you can work with clients in settings ranging from long-term care facilities to local community agencies.
+As a Waterloo Therapeutic Recreation graduate, you can work with clients in settings ranging from long-term care facilities to local community agencies.
 You’ll be eligible to apply for registration with Therapeutic Recreation Ontario and for certification with the National Council for Therapeutic Recreation in the United States.

 While the full range of further education depends on your individual interests, graduates commonly pursue a master's, PhD, or other professional program in occupational therapy, physiotherapy, social work, and public health.